 - 1 medium pear

-- 1 cup low-fat plain yogurt with strawberries on top
+- 1 cup (225 grams) low-fat plain yogurt with strawberries on top

 Baynes JW.
 Carbohydrates and lipids.
 In: Baynes JW, Dominiczak MH, eds.
 Medical Biochemistry.
-4th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 3.
+5th ed.
+Philadelphia, PA: Elsevier; 2019:chap 3.

 Bhutia YD, Ganapathy V. Digestion and absorption of carbohydrate, protein, and fat.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 11th ed.
 Philadelphia, PA: Elsevier; 2021:chap 102.

 Maqbool A, Parks EP, Shaikhkhalil A, Panganiban J, Mitchell JA, Stallings VA.
 Nutritional requirements.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 55.